Packard Bell: 1986–1987: Foundation

 The Packard Bell computer company was incorporated in Chatsworth, Los Angeles, California, in 1986 by Beny Alagem, Jason Barzilay, and Alex Sandel, three Israeli-born United States businessmen based in California.
 Packard Bell was previously the namesake of an American consumer electronics company founded in the 1920s, Packard Bell Electronics.
 The latter made a name for itself for its radios before branching out to television sets in the 1950s.

 In the 1960s, as with many American consumer electronics companies, Packard Bell encountered difficulty in the marketplace due to increasing competition from Japanese companies like Sony, Sanyo, and Panasonic.
 In 1968, Packard Bell was acquired by Teledyne Technologies, an electronics conglomerate.
 Teledyne let the Packard Bell trademark languish in the following years; by the mid-1970s, it was all but retired.
 Alagem, fascinated by Packard Bell's history as a once-beloved consumer electronics brand, bartered Teledyne for the rights to the trademark for just under $100,000.
 Alagem later found that brand recognition for Packard Bell was at 70 percent, among a random sampling of adults in the United States.

 Alagem and Barzilay met in the 1970s after the former had graduated from Cal Poly.
 Together, they founded a semiconductor distribution company.
 In 1983, they merged with another electronics supplier owned by Sandel to form Cal Circuit Abco, Inc., in Woodland Hills, California.
 Cal Circuit Abco sold computer peripherals on top of semiconductor and had generated over $500 million in annual revenues by 1985.
 Seeing the increasing commodification of the IBM Personal Computer standard by way of clone makers, or companies that manufactured systems which were plug- and software-compatible with the IBM PC architecture, the three businessmen decided they wanted in and reincorporated Cal Circuit Abco as Packard Bell Electronics in 1986, after Alagem had bought the Packard Bell name from Teledyne.
 The three leveraged their business connections with Asian electronics companies formed through Cal Circuit Abco to contract the production of an IBM PC clone.
 They settled on several companies, most prominently Samsung Electronics of Korea and Tatung Company of Taiwan—the former designing and manufacturing the desktop chassis and motherboards and the latter supplying their monitors.

 1987–1993: Market launch and early success

 The first Packard Bell PC was released to retail in late 1986.
 As the hardware was largely bare-bones and derivative, the company could not market the computer based on technical merit, nor could they stand to profit from royalties on patents.
 Instead, the founders were forced to rely on a low price tag for the system, as well as the founders' shared knowledge of marketing and merchandising learned from their electronics vending businesses.
-In selling the computer they developed three core strategies: equipping their computer systems with various value-adds while selling the complete bundle at a low cost, leaning on the history of the Packard Bell name, and vending the computers at mass retailers.
+In selling the computer it developed three core strategies: equipping its computer systems with various value-adds while selling the complete bundle at a low cost, leaning on the history of the Packard Bell name, and vending the computers at mass retailers.